FeralFlows/wild-etal_2021_earthsfuture/README.md

 #### (A) Workflow Overview
 [Figure 1](#figure1) details the workflow for reproducing all model outputs once the input data have been prepared.
-  * First, we run Xanthos to calculate runoff and hydropower under climate change scenarios.
-These runoff and hydropower outputs need to be bias corrected and convert to XML format in order to be able to feed into GCAM.
+  * First, we run pDSSAT and Xanthos to calculate crop yield, runoff, and hydropower under climate change scenarios.
+These runoff and hydropower outputs need to be bias corrected.
+Outputs from both pDSSAT and Xanthos need to be converted to XML format in order to feed into GCAM.
   * Then, we use GCAM to simulate integrated energy, water, land, socioeconomic, and climate interactions at regional/global scale.
   * To inform policy making at subregional scale, the output of GCAM will be post-processed to certain format for Demeter to downscale global land allocation to subregional land allocation.
   * Tethys is used to downscale global water withdrawal from GCAM to subregional water withdrawal and the model can directly use GCAM output without post-processing.